In this article, we'll cover the four Category Types available in your Higher Logic Vanilla (Vanilla) community:

 Before we begin...

-Because Category Types are an integral aspect of Categories, here's a quick refresher before we get too far:
+Because Category Types are an integral aspect of Categories, here's a quick refresher:

 - Each Category must be assigned a Category Type, which determines its behavior and purpose.